PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 break and else in loops
 ~~~~~~~~~~~~~~~~~~~~~~~

 Often you will use a loop to search for something.
-Once you’ve found it,
+Once you've found it,
 you want to escape from the loop.
-If you don’t find it, you often need
+If you don't find it, you often need
 to take some default action.
 Python makes it easy to do both of these.

 If in the midst of a loop you wish to stop iterating, you can execute